 New York State Chief Judge Janet DiFiore said, “The Center for Court Innovation has played a crucial role in making the justice system smarter, more effective, and more humane.
 I salute the Center for its work to define the cutting edge of court reform and look forward to partnering with them in the days ahead.”

-If you are interested in staying up to date on our work, please subscribe to our newsletter using the box at the bottom of this page or follow me on Twitter @GregBerman50.
+If you are interested in staying up to date on our work, please subscribe to our newsletter using the box at the bottom of this page, check out my blog Small Sanities, or follow me on Twitter @GregBerman50.
 Thank you for your time.